usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 guidance provided in the Department&#39;s regulations and accompanying preambles has been carefully reorganized to provide a focused, systematic description of the ADA&#39;s requirements.
-The manual attempts to avoid an overly legalistic style without sacrificing completeness.In order to promote readability and understanding, the text makes liberal use of questions and answers and illustrations.
+The manual attempts to avoid an overly legalistic style without sacrificing completeness.
+In order to promote readability and understanding, the text makes liberal use of questions and answers and illustrations.

 The manual is divided into nine major subject matter headings with numerous